amplitude/amplitude-docs/content/collections/get-started/en/autocapture.md

 Install the SDK as instructed in the [iOS-Swift SDK](/docs/sdks/analytics/ios/ios-swift-sdk#install-the-sdk) documentation.

-### Initialize the SDK with default tracking enabled
+### Initialize the SDK with Autocapture enabled

 The iOS SDK enables session tracking and disables both application lifecycle tracking and screen view tracking by default.

-To enable all default tracking, initialize the SDK with the following snippet.
+To enable all Autocapture capabilities, initialize the SDK with the following snippet.

 {{partial:tabs tabs="Swift, Obj-C"}}
 {{partial:tab name="Swift"}}